-Southern California adventures and outdoor activities for the more adventurous day-trippers.
-Soar above the tree tops on a zip line, explore sea caves by kayak or discover off the beaten path natural wonders.
+Discover exciting Southern California adventures and outdoor activities.
+Soar above the treetops on a zip line, explore sea caves by kayak or discover off-the-beaten-path natural wonders.
 What is your favorite Southern California adventure activity?

-> There is nothing quite like soaking in a natural hot spring.
+There is nothing quite like soaking in a natural hot spring.
 This hike into Deep Creek is fairly strenuous, but the rewards are great.
-There are about five pools varying in size with the largest pool able to accommodate about 10 people.
-While none of the pools are steaming hot, a trip to see them should defiantly on your adventure bucket list.
-Deep Creek Hot Springs is on of Southern California’s most popular and get busy on weekend.
-Along the Pacific Crest Trail, Apple Valley, CA 92308
+Five pools are varying in size, with the largest pool able to accommodate about ten people.
+While none of the pools are steaming hot, a trip to see them should be on your adventure bucket list.
+Deep Creek Hot Springs is one of Southern California’s most popular and gets busy on the weekend.
+Along with the Pacific Crest Trail, Apple Valley, CA 92308

-> Hike through a desert wilderness with incredible rock formations, pools, flowers, and a spectacular 60-foot seasonal waterfall.
+Hike through a desert wilderness with incredible rock formations, pools, flowers, and a spectacular 60-foot seasonal waterfall.
 The hike back from the falls offers panoramic views of Palm Springs and the valley below.
 Finish off your adventure with a lunch or dinner at one of the restaurants that Palm Canyon Drive in downtown Palm Springs.
 500 W Mesquite Ave, Palm Springs, CA 92264

 Skull Canyon Zip Lines is located on 160 acres of some of the most scenic land that southern California offers.
 The terrain is mountainous, and there are magnificent views to be had as you fly through the warm, clean air.
 Three zip line packages are offered.
 Each is designed to appeal to a different audience, from newbie to experienced adventurer.
 13540 Temescal Canyon Rd, Corona, CA 92883